 The Board of Thames Water is accountable and responsible for the delivery of its business and is committed to being open and transparent in the delivery of the highest standards of corporate governance for the benefit of customers, investors, regulators and other stakeholders.

 We support the principles set out in the UK Corporate Governance Code 2018 (the ‘UK Code’) and Ofwat’s Board leadership, transparency and governance principles.

 The Company Secretary keeps compliance with the UK Code and Ofwat’s Principles under review and any proposed changes are subject to Board approval.

-The Thames Water Utilities Limited Board is made up of the Chairman, Chief Executive Officer (CEO), Chief Financial Officer (CFO) and nine Non-Executive Directors, five of whom are independent.
+The Thames Water Utilities Limited Board is made up of the Chairman, Chief Executive Officer (CEO), Chief Financial Officer (CFO) and 10 Non-Executive Directors, six of whom are independent.
 The Board has approved the division of responsibilities between the Chairman for running the Board and the Chief Executive for running the business.

 As stated in the most recent Annual Report, the Independent Non-Executive Directors form the largest single group on the Board, taking account of the Executive Directors and the shareholder appointed Non-Executive Directors.
 All the Non-Executive Directors provide appropriate challenge and contribute to the development of the business to promote the success of the company.

 The Board is committed to ensuring an appropriate mix of skills, experience and independence on the Board, which is considered when new directors are appointed.
 The shareholders also consider the mix of skills and experience when nominating their Non-Executive Directors to the Board, in order to complement the Independent Directors.
 This overall approach is appropriate in order to balance the needs of customers, the environment, shareholders, and other stakeholders, whilst also taking account of the UK Code requirements as well as the private shareholder-owned nature of the business.

 Between the Directors, there is a wealth of management and financial experience, together with extensive specialist knowledge of the water industry and other regulated utilities.